 We strongly encourage participation of everyone, including the media.
 As I say every year, “If you’re not here to take your pants off, you’re in the wrong place.”

 You can use footage from last year’s event in your story.
 The video on YouTube is in HD quality and there are tools available that should let you download it.
 We have also put some b-roll of the event from last year online in HD for your usage.
 Please credit ImprovEverywhere.com on screen with any usage.

 We are OK with journalists filming the ending point and interviewing participants, but please do not take out your professional cameras during the event.
-Your camera may get a good shot for you, but you will ruin the moment for everyone else on the train and that’s the whole point of the event.
+Your camera may get a good shot for you, but you will ruin the moment for everyone else on the train, and that’s the whole point of the event.
 We promise that any footage you get will look exactly like last year’s video that we’re making available to you.
-If you absolutely must film or photograph the event, I ask that you at least wait until after the first five stops on the ride when discretion is most key.
+If you absolutely must film or photograph the event, I ask that you at least wait until after the first six stops on the ride when discretion is most key.

 The ending point is Union Square, and participants should start arriving there as early as 4 PM.
 There will be 4,000 people with their pants off walking around at that time.